curtisbacon/timelinecarta/README.md

 # ${1:timelinecarta application}

-Project for a timeline application for the Magna Carta exhibition
+Project for a timeline application for the Magna Carta exhibition, consisting of important events in the history of the Magna Carta itself.

 ## Installation